cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/windows/README.md

 #### Properties

-- `name` - Name attribute.
+- `program_name` - Name attribute.
 The name of the value to be stored in the registry
-- `program` - The program to be run at login
+- `path` - The program to be run at login.
+This property was previous named `program`.
+Cookbooks using the `program` property will continue to function, but should be updated.
 - `args` - The arguments for the program
+- `root` - The registry root key to put the entry under--`:machine` (default) or `:user`

 #### Examples